Sir Robert Charles Griggs: History

-He began his career in the 1950s as a performer on the country music television show, "Town Hall Party."
 Later, his career took him to Nashville where he worked in recording studios as a sideman.
 In 1973, he recorded his first solo album, The Legend of Sir Robert Charles Griggs.
 The album, while not a big seller and now out of print, has achieved an underground cult status.
 Produced by Gary Paxton, it is an innovative showcase of experimental alt-country music, with all songs written by Griggs himself.
 Moog synthesizers and sound effects on some tracks set this album apart from the rest, as being ahead of its time.
+Bob Claypool of The Houston Post described it as an "interesting record", noting its humor and satirical takes on traditional country subject matter and its unusual style.

-In 1968, Joe Williams recorded Griggs' song Young Man on the Way Up on the album Something Old, New, and Blue for Solid State Records, and in 1973, Dick Curless recorded Country Soul on the album The Last Blues Song.
+In 1968, Joe Williams recorded Griggs' song Young Man on the Way Up on the album Something Old, New, and Blue for Solid State Records, and in 1973, Dick Curless recorded Country Soul on the album "The Last Blues Song".

-Griggs suffered from alcoholism and became disillusioned with the recording industry, dropping out of the scene altogether.
-He now lives in Hemet, California, working as a custodian at a local school.
+Griggs became disillusioned with the recording industry, dropping out of the scene altogether.
+He now lives in Hemet, California, reportedly working as a custodian at a local school.